-- The Trust changed its name on 1st September 2017 to become the Compass Education Trust Ltd. A Trust Board was set up comprising members of the former governing bodies of The Billericay School and The Bromfords School and Sixth Form College.
-A Scheme of Delegation and governance plan is in place to ensure that the Trust board and local governing bodies understand their respective responsibilities. - Policies were established for the Multi Academy Trust and work is ongoing to harmonise practice in both academies where this will be beneficial. - A new financial system has been implemented: PS Financial.
+- The Trust changed its name on 1st September 2017 to become the Compass Education Trust Ltd. A Trust Board was set up comprising members of the former governing bodies of The Billericay School and The Bromfords School.
+A Scheme of Delegation is in place to ensure that the Trust board and local governing bodies understand their respective responsibilities. - Policies were established for the Multi Academy Trust and work is ongoing to harmonise practice in both academies where this will be beneficial. - During the 2021.22 year the trust has been working closely with two local secondary schools.
+The CEO has supported those schools via an SLA and he has provided CEO support during the academic year.
+The trust has obtained Dfe approval for the merger which is planned to occur on 1 January 2023.
+The enlarged trust will be driving school improvement at a faster pace for each of its schools whilst making savings and efficiencies as a result of its increased size.